 Trainers and physical therapists remind us that this form of exercise can be hard on the joints, especially if you are working out at home without the benefit of someone checking your form.
 And because people know they are burning calories at a high rate, they tend to want to incorporate this workout into their routine several times a week, which the experts warn can be too much.
 Excessive HIIT can lead to burnout, a disruption in metabolism, an inability to sleep at night, and a depletion of glycogen stores.

-For these reasons, The suggests incorporating HIIT into your overall workout routine one to two times a week.
+For these reasons, The American Council on Exercise suggests incorporating HIIT into your overall workout routine one to two times a week.
 Another option is to do shorter HIIT sessions and then move on to another form of exercise.
 They also recommend doing HIIT in six-week spells to avoid stress injuries and to maximize the benefits.
 Round out your exercise routine with lower impact cardio, weight training, and flow exercises such as yoga or Pilates.

 And remember that while exercise is optimal for good cardio health, eating a well-balanced diet is every bit as important.
 You will need good, quality energy to sustain you through your exercise routine.